LARA

 Each option has trade-offs.
 Pick the one that matches your risk tolerance:

-3. Forward to LARA — zero changes for callers.
+3. Forward to LARA: zero changes for callers.
 LARA only picks up when you don't.

-Option 1: Buy a fresh number
+Option 1: A fresh Laddr number

 Option 2: Port your existing number